plger/RNAontheBENCH/README.md

 Expression values can be read/fragments counts, FPKM, or TPM, and will be automically converted to TPM.

-If you do not provide a gene-level quantification, transcripts will automatically be summed to genes.
+If you do not provide a gene-level quantification, transcripts TPMs will automatically be summed to genes.